hamza-cskn/chess/README.md

 ### Pre-conditions

-We can understand are any 2 square on same linear (diagonal, horizontal or vertical) line.
-Using only math functions.
+We can understand are any 2 square on same linear (diagonal, horizontal or vertical) line using only math functions.
 (We're using them because they are fast.)

 <img width="400" alt="image" src="https://github.com/hamza-cskn/chess/assets/36128276/75c6cb48-2e8b-4ff3-805b-16a2c42f201e">